Chalarangelo/30-seconds-of-interviews/README.md

 #### Good to hear

-* Whenever possible, use triple equals to test equality because loose equality `==` can have unintuitive results
+* Whenever possible, use triple equals to test equality because loose equality `==` can have unintuitive results.
-* Type coercion means the values are converted into the same type
+* Type coercion means the values are converted into the same type.
-* Mention of falsy values and their comparison
+* Mention of falsy values and their comparison.

 ##### Additional links